Step 4: Create a solution

 ❗ Your solution folder should contain all the files related to your solution including the configuration file, Rhino Grasshopper files, images and icons used in the solution.

-6. Configure your solution
+6. Configure your first solution

 -